silviot/edx-platform-wiki/Mixed-Module-Store.md

+*A note about this document:* We've changed how the Mongo database is accessed to better handle versioning of courses.
+This will be transparent to you if you are using xBlocks, but may be important if you are working deeper in the code.

 In preparation for enabling use of the [Split Modulestore](https://github.com/edx/edx-platform/wiki/Split%3A-the-versioning%2C-structure-saving-DAO), we have updated edx-platform so accesses to modulestores in LMS and Studio are now directed through the `MixedModuleStore`.

 The `MixedModuleStore` is a server-wide singleton with a pluggable API where one or more courseware persistence providers can be accessed through a single interface.
 Higher layers can call the `MixedModuleStore` with `UsageKeys` or `CourseKeys` and know that their calls will be routed to the correct corresponding underlying store.